This coming week, the North American summer hard-court swing kicks off at the WTA 500 Mubadala Citi DC Open in Washington D.C., United States.

 How big are the fields?

 The singles main draw contains 28 players, with the top four seeds receiving first-round byes.
-Twenty players received direct entry into the main draw, and there will be four qualifiers and four wild cards to complete the bracket.
+Twenty players received direct entry into the main draw, and four qualifiers and four wild cards will complete the bracket.

 There will be 16 teams in the doubles main draw, including two wild-card pairings.